CMSTrackerDPG/cms-tkdpg-software-knowledge-transfer/docs/general/django/setup/overview.md

 !!! note "Logging in"

-	When running the project locally, CERN SSO will not be functioning, so use the superuser you created to login to the app.
+	When running the project locally, CERN SSO will not be functioning by default.
+	One way to login is to use the superuser you created to login to the app.
+ 	If you need to test the SSO, make sure that:
+  	- You have added the correct Redirect URI in the SSO registrion [in the Application portal](https://application-portal.web.cern.ch/) (i.e. `https://localhost:8000/accounts/cern/login/callback/`)
+   	- Run the local server with HTTPS just in case.

 ## Usual workflow